 Today, this urban landscape is undergoing a major transformation to adapt to the latest production requirements.
 Storage facilities are being transferred to specialized warehouses on the outskirts of towns or in the countryside, including Merpins for Rémy-Martin, Bagnolet for Hennessy, and Rouillac for Martell.

-Wine tourism focuses on current areas of interest, including merchant house tours, specialist museums, the regions’ rich heritage, and varied cuisine, offering visitors the chance to discover the many facets of the world’s most prestigious brandy.
+Wine tourism focuses on current areas of interest, including merchant house tours, visits at producer estates, specialist museums, the regions’ rich heritage, and varied cuisine, offering visitors the chance to discover the many facets of the world’s most prestigious spirit.

 What to remember